thorwhalen/umpyre/notes/sound_bites.md

 If combination is easy, separation of concerns will be incentivized.

 The problem with multiple alternative truths is that everyone has plenty.
-The problem with the single absolute truth is that I'm the only one who detains it.
+The problem with the single absolute truth is that I'm the only one who possesses it.

 # From others